 We leave London Euston at around 07:10 with electric traction, and speed north along the West Coast Main Line (WCML).
 We stop to pick up passengers at Milton Keynes (where passengers from Watford Junction join by service train), Rugby (where passengers from Northampton join by service train), Nuneaton and Crewe.
 We continue north along the WCML to Preston, our final stop to pick up passengers.

 We pass through Lancaster and along the edge of Morecambe Bay before we arrive at Carnforth.
-Here, we will change over our electric locomotive for today’s steam locomotive, expected to be 45690 Leander or 45699 Galatea.
+Here, we will change over our electric locomotive for today’s steam locomotive, from the Carnforth pool, which may include No.45690 Leander or No.45699 Galatea.
 Leaving Carnforth, we pass the Brief Encounter café and commence the climb of our first severe gradient up to Grayrigg.
 We then travel through the beautiful Lune Gorge to Tebay, gaining speed for the ascent to Shap.
 This well-known section of the WCML has a gradient of 1 in 75 and in the former days of steam locomotives banking engines from Tebay were often used to assist trains.
 After crossing the Cumbrian Fells we descend to Penrith, and then head for Carlisle.
 There will be time available in Carlisle to explore this ancient city with its cathedral and castle, plus an assortment of shops and cafes.

 We leave Carlisle and join the Settle & Carlisle Railway, one of the most well known and best loved stretches of railway line in Britain.
 We soon begin climbing, and then at Appleby, we stop for our steam locomotive to take on water.
 The climbing continues through scenic Kirkby Stephen towards the highest railway summit in England at Ais Gill, 1169 feet above sea level.
 We pass over high viaducts, including the famous one at Ribblehead, and through tunnels.
 There are magnificent views across the Fells and to the peaks of Pen-y-ghent, Whernside and Ingleborough.
 We should have a fast run out of the hills, through Settle, until we stop again for our locomotive to take on water.